 You can try what happens when you don't include this in the final instance.

-You cannot use the Mercator projection.
+You cannot use D3's Mercator projection.
 The projection needs to be the same as Leaflet's.

 Leaflet uses its own geo projection, and we're going to make D3 sync with that.